 Forex pricing at Axi currently takes place in the period from Monday 00:00 to Friday 24:00 (MT4 Server Time).
-Different brokers may have different times where they operate within the market.
+Different brokers may have different times when they operate within the market.

 Yes, all forex positions can be held over the weekend and major holidays.